History of the English monarchy: Rise and fall of the dynasty

 After 865, Viking invaders conquered all the Anglo-Saxon kingdoms except for Wessex, which survived due to the leadership of Alfred the Great.
 Alfred absorbed Kent and western Mercia and was the first to style himself "king of the Anglo-Saxons".
 Alfred's son, Edward the Elder, continued to recover and consolidate control over the other Anglo-Saxon kingdoms.
 Only the Kingdom of York and Northumbria remained in Viking hands at his death.
 Edward's sons completed the reconquest of these holdouts.
 Edward's son Æthelstan first used the title "king of the English" and is considered the founder of the English monarchy.

-He died childless, and his younger half-brother Edmund I succeeded him.
+Æthelstan died childless, and his younger half-brother Edmund I succeeded him.
 After Edmund's murder, his two young sons were passed over in favor of their uncle, Eadred.
 He never married and raised his nephews as his heirs.
 The eldest, Eadwig, succeeded his uncle, but the younger brother Edgar was soon declared king of Mercia and the Danelaw.
 Eadwig's death prevented civil war, and Edgar the Peaceful became the undisputed king of all England in 959.

 Edgar was succeeded by his eldest son, Edward the Martyr.
 His younger brother, Æthelred the Unready, had him murdered and then became king.
 The Danes began raiding England in the 990s, and Æthelred resorted to buying them off with ever more expensive payments of Danegeld. Æthelred's marriage to Emma of Normandy deprived the Danes of a place to shelter before crossing the Channel.
 Still, it did not prevent Swein Forkbeard, king of Denmark, from conquering England in 1013.

 After Swein died in 1014, the English invited Æthelred to return from exile if he agreed to address complaints against his earlier rule, including high taxes, extortion, and the enslavement of free men.
-The Anglo-Saxon Chronicle records this agreement, which historian David Starkey called "the first constitutional settlement in English history". Æthelred died in 1016, and his son Edmund Ironside became king.
+The Anglo-Saxon Chronicle records this agreement, which historian David Starkey calls "the first constitutional settlement in English history". Æthelred died in 1016, and his son Edmund Ironside became king.
 Swein's son Cnut invaded England and defeated Edmund at the Battle of Assandun.
 Afterward, the two divided England, with Edmund ruling Wessex and Cnut taking the rest.